-■ CAPITAL ALLOCATION: Our long-term strategy around capital allocation has given us the ability to leverage decisions we have made over the past few years.
-During 2018, we reinvested \$469.1 million into core operating, internal growth and maintenance capital expenditures, in addition to \$459.6 million reinvested in 2017.
-These investments are fundamental actions that strengthen the business.
+• CAPITAL ALLOCATION: Our long-term strategy around capital allocation has given us the ability to leverage decisions we have made over the past few years.
+During 2019, we reinvested \$384.1 million into core operating & maintenance capital and internal growth capital, in addition to \$469.1 million and \$459.6 million reinvested in 2018 and 2017, respectively.
+These investments are fundamental actions that sustain and strengthen the business.
 They improve the longer-term efficiency, capacity and flexibility of our production, and they support our strong commitment to superior customer service.